 Valuing the right things

-These values were written down as a guide to help us be better people and do better work.
 At MyBuilder, we try to embody these values day in, day out.
-Our values help guide us as we take on difficult projects and do our day-to-day work.
-They influence the way in which we work and how we interact with each other.
+These values influence the way in which we work and how we interact with each other.
 As with most things in life, they are a work in progress.

-If the answer is because you need money to pay your bills, that’s no purpose at all.
-Purpose is about why you do the particular thing you do and how it contributes to the purpose of the company, and how that in turn adds something positive to the wider world.
+Purpose is about why you do the particular thing you do and how it contributes to the company and the world.
 Everything you do should be able to ladder up to something big that you believe in.
-When you get into that frame of mind, you care about what you do.
-It makes sense.
-And it makes you happy.

 We could be like most companies and hire specialists to do everything that we’re not experts at or don’t feel like doing.
-But instead, we choose to do most of these things ourselves.
-Sometimes that means that we find ourselves doing what may seem to be low-value tasks, or we struggle with things that we’re not so good at.
+Instead, we choose to do most of these things ourselves.
+Sometimes that means we find ourselves doing seemingly low-value tasks.
 That’s OK.
-We don’t say that our time is worth more than doing a menial task.
-And we value the learning experiences that come with doing something different.
-We know that these things enrich our lives, help us feel that we’re a part of the world around us, and they encourage us to understand and value all types of work.
+We don’t say that our time is worth more than doing these tasks.
+And we value the learning experiences that come with doing something different because they enrich our lives and encourage us to value all types of work.

 Teams work better when people communicate well with each other.
-What does communicating well mean?
-For us, it’s about being transparent, open and respectful.
 When things need to be said, say them.
-Don’t hold back on delivering a hard truth because you’re worried about what someone’s reaction might be.
-And don’t hold back on giving someone praise because you might feel a bit embarrassed.
-Try your best to share your feelings and be clear about your thoughts, and always do that with respect to others.
-Communicating well is a practised art, and as with most things, takes a bit of courage too.
+Don’t hold back on delivering a hard truth because you’re worried about how someone might react.
+And don’t hold back on praising someone because you might feel embarrassed.
+Try to share your feelings and always do that with respect to others.
+Communicating well is a practised art and, as with most things, takes a bit of courage too.

-We all know that we can’t get very far without sharing ideas.
-It seems easy, yet it can be very painful when our ideas get shot down.
-Not all ideas are good ones, and that’s the case no matter how smart you are.
-So the trick is to have the humility to accept that we’re no different than anybody else in having both good and bad ideas and to take those ideas that pass through us and discuss them dispassionately.
-It’s not the initial idea that’s so important, but the ability to sift through lots of ideas and work with others collaboratively to uncover and polish the gems.
+It’s not the initial idea that’s so important, but the ability to sift through lots of ideas and work with others to uncover and polish the gems.
 Humility is the key, not only in discussing your own ideas but also in listening to the ideas of others.